 Also known as Cockscomb Oyster, Foam Oyster, Giant Coxcomb Oyster, Giant Honeycomb Oyster, Honeycomb's Oyster, Razor Oyster, Rock Oyster, Saltwater Oyster, True Oyster, Wrinkled Oyster, Zigzag Oyster.

-Found attached to coral, rocks and shipwrecks over coral faces and walls of lagoons and coastal reefs.
+Found attached to coral, rocks and shipwrecks, over coral faces and walls of lagoons and coastal reefs.
+These oyster's are often heavily overgrown with organisms

 They feed on plankton.